mads-hartmann/blog.mads-hartmann.com/mads-hartmann.com/_posts/2020-09-08-alerting-on-slos.md

 SLOs are useful for a lot of things.
 As you'll see below, we're hoping that by implementing SLOs - and alerting on them - we'll be able to improve communication during incidents, reduce the toil on on-callers, and help improve our reliability in a way that's meaningful to our users.

 This post is based on two internal documents I wrote at Glitch.
 The first is the tech spec that we used to discuss if this was the right approach for us, the second is a presentation I gave to the Platform team to introduce SLO-based alerting - thanks to our VP of Engineering [Victoria Kirst](https://twitter.com/bictolia) for allowing me to use excerpts of these documents in this post.
+We're currently looking for a [Staff Software Engineer](https://glitch.bamboohr.com/jobs/) so if want to help us make Glitch even better and more reliable in the future, you should have a look at the posting!

 <!--more-->